Medical license: History

+In 1956, the Federation of State Medical Boards released "A Guide to the Essentials of a Modern Medical Practice Act."
+The report distilled a series of recommendations that addressed five core areas: the definition of the practice of medicine; eligibility standards for licensure; licensing examinations; licensure endorsement; and the bases for probation, suspension, or revocation of a license.
+Since its initial publication in 1956, the Essentials of a Modern Medical Practice Act has passed through thirteen updated editions, with the most recent in 2012.

 By the beginning of the 20th century most states had implemented licensing laws.During the 20th century, medical boards sought to eliminate diploma mills by expanding their requirements for medical schools.
 They started to dictate the length and type of education required for licensing.
 As early as 1910, all but 12 states excluded physicians from medical practice if their schools were not found to be in "good standing".
 Between 1910 and 1935, more than half of all American medical schools merged or closed, in some part due to all state medical boards gradually adopting and enforcing the Flexner Report's recommendations on having all schools connected to universities.

-Today, physicians are perhaps the most highly regulated professionals with detailed criteria for licensing established by medical boards in each state.
+Today, physicians are amongst the most highly regulated professionals with detailed criteria for licensing established by medical boards in each state, however, lack of discretionary action against physician misconduct by state medical boards has been criticized in recent years for their failure to discipline physicians, despite several consumer concerns and complaints.